mrjoh3/c3/README.md

 ### The Basics

 Where no options are supplied a simple line plot is produced by default.
-Where no x-axis is defined the plots are sequential. `Date` x-axis can be paresed with not additional setting if in the format `%Y-%m-%d` (ie '2014-01-01')
+Where no x-axis is defined the plots are sequential. `Date` x-axis can be parsed with not additional setting if in the format `%Y-%m-%d` (ie '2014-01-01')

 ```r